HoLeAnh/Fossil/README.md

 - Question 1 : run by main method at Question1.java

 - Question 2 : run by main method at Question2.java
-    + Design run like a interface and 2 child class BMW and Toyota will inheritance and overwrite methods of car
+    + Design run like a interface and 2 child class BMW and Toyota will inheritance and overwrite methods of class car
     + In runtest, put 2 object Toyota and BMW to 2 Thread and run them.

 - Question 3 :
-    + Order of outputs in 2 and 1 different because Question1, we init 2 car in one Thread and when run , 2 object will run run one by one sequence, car1 run done then car2 run, so we see 100 100 100 100 100 ......
+    + Order of outputs in 2 and 1 different because Question1, we init 2 car in one Thread and when run , 2 object will run one by one sequence, car1 run done then car2 run, so we see 100 100 100 100 100 ......
 200 200 200 200 200.
-With Question2, we put 2 car to 2 different Thread and when 2 Thread start with start at same time and car.run at same time also.
+With Question2, we put 2 car to 2 different Thread and when 2 Thread start with start at same time and method run() at same time also.

 - Question 4 :
     + I will create a method runSequence for each car.
 In this method, after print maxSpeed, there is a flag to wait for other car print maxSpeed and switch the flag.
 The program keeps running until the two car take print each maxSpeed until 10 times.